 Afterwards you should be able to select your backup file.

-NOTE: Please DO NOT attempt to utilize a Wireless network adapter to restore a DR Image stored on a network location as the wireless network adapter driver most likely will not be part of the included driver set on your Image Backup/DR Boot Disc to even see your wireless network.
-Please utilize the wired network for Image Backup/DR Restore operations by utilizing the wired Ethernet cable to connect to the wired Ethernet adapter which the computer contains.
+NOTE: Please DO NOT attempt to utilize a Wireless network adapter to restore a DR Image stored on a network location.
+Please utilize a wired network for Image Backup/DR Restore operations by connecting an Ethernet cable directly to your computer.